platzky/platzky/docs/plugins/content-transformers.rst

 has no technical constraint on where it runs.
 One reason then stands for every type it is offered.
 The wildcard resolves against the content types the application actually has, so a plugin written today is offered one invented tomorrow and never hardcodes a name belonging to a package it does not depend on.
-It grants nothing on its own — the operator still names each type.
+It grants nothing on its own — the site owner still names each type.

 Name each type instead when there is a real constraint.
 A shortcode that emits